tokenbot-org/widget-docs/README.md

-# TokenBot Widget HTML Documentation
+# TokenBot® Widget HTML Documentation

 [TokenBot®](htttps://tokenbot.com) is a chat-bot membership platform for traders on Telegram.
-You can learn more about TokenBot here: http://tokenbot.com.
+You can learn more about TokenBot® here: http://tokenbot.com.

 The **TokenBot® Subscribe Widget** allows you to display a subscribe button on any external webpage.